workfi-tools/Grants-Program/applications/workfi_tools.md

 As there are multiple Substrate EVM-compatible blockchains thanks to Frontier layer, with [some specific details](https://docs.moonbeam.network/learn/features/unified-accounts/) in mind, Solidity smart-contracts implementation should fit the Substrate ecosystem nicely.
+The smart-contracts should work correctly at least on Clover Finance, Astar, Parallel Finance, Moonbeam, and Acala.

+Moreover, another goal is to research the possibility of cross-chain reputation system, starting from (but not limited to) bridging accross Polkadot parachains.
+Also, after implementing contracts in Solidity (with which we have considerable experience), we will also research usage of other languages (like ink! for WASM smart-contracts) to make the functionality available as widely as possible.

 The tools that we are building should provide dApp/DAO/solution developers a solid abstraction layer so that they can focus more on business logic and spend less time on designing and implementing booking